Hornets vs. Knicks Player Props Betting Odds

 Jalen Brunson Props

+- The 25.5-point over/under for Jalen Brunson on Saturday is 5.5 higher than his season scoring average (20).

-- He collects 3.3 rebounds per game, 0.2 fewer than his prop bet on Sunday.
+- He averages 0.2 fewer rebounds than his prop bet Saturday of 3.5.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.